nu-rust-course/web/style/return_iterator.md

+---
-## If producing a sequence in order, return an iterator
+title: If producing a sequence in order, return an iterator
+---

 A function that produces a sequence should often return an iterator rather than collecting the sequence into a vector.
 For example, consider this function for producing a sequence of the first `n` multiples of `m`: